SNeuroble/sneuroble.github.io/projects.md

 ---
 The following projects are geared towards understanding existing research methods and creating more accurate research tools in fMRI.

+**Empirical Power Analysis Tool for fMRI**
+_Funded by NIMH K99MH130894_

+Recent work has exposed an endemic lack of statistical power (i.e., ability to detect effects of interest) and a need for power analysis tools that meet the demands of the typical user.
+We propose to create a web-based power calculator tailored to typical fMRI studies that only requires the user to specify information readily available to them.
+By enabling researchers to more easily and accurately plan studies for desired levels of power, this power calculator will promote more robust and reproducible findings in the field.

 **The Constrained Network-Based Statistic: A New Level of Inference for Neuroimaging**
 _Funded by NIMH K00MH122372_